Impulse2020/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.foreach is a substitute for a for loop, and is good at iterating through data. .map is used to create a new array containing certain information. foreach is better for when you want to manipulate data for every element, whereas map is more for extracting specific data from an array.

 2. Explain the difference between a callback and a higher order function.
+A higher order function takes another function aka a callback as a parameter.
+A callback is used by a higher order function.

 3. What is closure?

+Closing out a function with a return.

 4. Describe the four rules of the 'this' keyword.

+Global/window,
+Implicit binding,
+explicit binding,

 5. Why do we need super() in an extended class?

+To tell our classes where to extend to.

 ### Task 1 - Project Set up